fiskaltrust/rollout-doc/middleware/step-by-step/3-hardware-tse-at-the-main-cash-register-for-several-additional-cash-registers/README.md

 Click one of the available protocol types to automatically generate an appropriate URL.

+> **It is important that your SCU URL does not use the same port as the URL you plan to use for your queue later on.**

 ![](../images/scu-config.png)

 Once you have finished the configuration scroll to the bottom, click `Save and close` and the new SCU should be listed on the subsequent screen of all your client's SCUs.